tanvincible/dodo/README.md

 ## Contributions

 Contributions, feedback, and ideas are welcome.
+See [contributing guidelines](CONTRIBUTING.md) for more details.

 ## License